KNIGHTHAWKS SIGN FORWARD MIKE BURKEAug 7, 2018

 “Mike is a proven scorer in the summer,” said Knighthawks head scout Stuart Brown.
 “At 28, I think Mike is ready to take the next step and be a good player in the NLL.
 We have an opportunity for Mike to come in and compete for a spot on the right side of our offense.”

-“I continued to play in the summer and winter with my focus being to get back to that level,” he said.
+“I continued to play in the summer and winter with my focus being to get back to that level,” said Burke.
 “I feel like I could have a breakout season given the right opportunity.
 That’s why I continued to stick with it for a chance like this.

 “I gained a ton of experience being a part of teams for four years, and I feel like my game has grown tremendously.
 I am looking forward to building on that and making this work really well in Rochester."